kkharel/K-Means-Clustering/README.md

 kkhar@LAPTOP-R8I54N9C MINGW64 ~/OneDrive/Desktop/K-Means-Clustering (dev)
 $

-# Now, let's look at boxplot of above transformed variables

-# From the boxplot of tranformed variables, it is evident that Frequency and Monetary
-# have extreme values.
-There are various ways to handle the outliers, but we will use
-# interquartile range method to replace the extreme values with bounds.

-# Previously, we saw that power transforming the Recency exhibits bimodal density.
-We will
-# apply the GMM model to separate them and scale each one afterwards
-# I will create a new variable recency_bimodal to represent two distinct peaks in recency variable using
-# gaussian mixture model.
-# When working with days variables, we need to make sure whether days should be represented
-# as continuous variable or discrete variable.
-See below for variable treatment.

-# Continuous: If "number of days" refers to a continuous quantity, such as the time
-# elapsed between two events, it is considered continuous.
-# For example, the time duration between two timestamps (measured with high precision)
-# can be treated as a continuous variable.

-# Discrete: On the other hand, if "number of days" is used to represent a count or a number
-# of whole days (e.g., the number of days until an event occurs),
-# then it is discrete.
-Discrete variables take on distinct,
-# separate values and do not have values between them.

-# x_scaled = x - x_min/x_max - x_min
-# Now we will scale our tranformed variables to same scale for knn algorithm

-# Scaling Recency, Frequency and Monetary Values.
-Notice on how I tranformed the
-# recency variable to take into account the bimodal nature.

-# Now, let's compare the skewness and kurtosis between original variables, transformed variables
-# and scaled variables

-# The transformations and scaling have helped in reducing skewness, moving the
-# distributions of the variables closer to symmetry.
-# All the skewness values are relatively close to zero, with scaled_Recency
-# being the most negatively skewed (-0.25), scaled_Frequency being close to zero (-0.03),
-# and scaled_Monetary being slightly positively skewed (0.27).
-# Generally, skewness values within the range of -0.5 to 0.5 are considered
-# acceptable for assuming normality.

-#Kurtosis:
-# The transformations (power and logarithmic) and scaling have generally resulted in
-# distributions with lighter tails compared to the original variables.
-# Negative kurtosis values suggest a distribution with fewer extreme values or
-# outliers than a normal distribution.
-#The kurtosis values are also within a reasonable range.
-# scaled_Recency and scaled_Frequency both have negative kurtosis values,
-# indicating slightly platykurtic distributions, but the magnitudes are not extreme.
-# scaled_Monetary has a positive kurtosis value, indicating a slightly leptokurtic distribution,
-# but again, the magnitude is not highly pronounced.

 # Now I will map the RFM scores to its segments so that we can assess how well
 # did the knn algorithm learned the structure and relationship of the data.